ton731/commucraft/privacy-policy/en.md

 # Privacy Policy
 Last updated: June 16, 2025

-Welcome to **CommuLab**!
+Welcome to **CommuCraft**!
 We are deeply committed to protecting your personal data and privacy.
 This policy outlines how we collect, use, store, and safeguard your information.

 ---

 ## What Information We Collect

-To provide personalized features and cloud synchronization in CommuLab, we collect and store the following information:
+To provide personalized features and cloud synchronization in CommuCraft, we collect and store the following information:

 - **User account information** (e.g., email address, login method)
 - **DISC assessment results and history**